Your Essential Home Clear-Out Guide

 You can never have too many books… right?

 Wrong.
-If your book piles are a landslide risk, it’s definitely time be ruthless.
-Get rid of old school textbooks, titles you’re never likely to read, and books you’ve read but aren’t sentimental about.
-Charity shops are always welcome recipients of books, and using their services is a chance to do your bit for a good cause.
+If your book piles are a landslide risk, it’s definitely time to be ruthless.
+Get rid of old-school textbooks, titles you’re never likely to read, and books you’ve read but aren’t sentimental about.
+Charity shops always welcome recipients of books, and using their services is a chance to do your bit for a good cause.

 What do I do with all the stuff I’ve sorted out?

 - Store it